 What are the benefits?

-- Benefit from facilitation and mentoring from outstanding leaders across all phase including LLEs and NLEs
+- Facilitation and mentoring from serving school leaders in Outstanding Schools across all phases including LLEs and NLEs

-- Opt to accrue Credits and Transfer Scheme (CATS) points to contribute towards a Master's degree
+- Option to accrue Credits and Transfer Scheme (CATS) points to contribute towards a Master's degree

 How is it delivered?

 Candidates can opt to complete the NPQH programme in 6-18 months.
 Our typical delivery model covers a 12 month period.The delivery model consists of the following elements:

 - 7 face-to-face sessions, spread over 12 months

 - 3 four-week facilitated online short courses (min 5hrs engagement per week)